adkinsty/post_error_followup/README.md

 ### metrics
 tables of goodness-of-fit metrics for each model (currently just WAIC)
 ## ref
-This directory contains the reference stan code file from dropbox used in the training notebook above.
+reference stan code file from dropbox used in the training notebook above.
 ## build
-This directory contains auto-generated cache files used to avoid recompiling reused models
+auto-generated cache files used to avoid recompiling reused models